aria-7553/discord-search/README.md

 2. Clone this repository
 3. Open your terminal and `cd` into to the directory with `Cargo.toml` in it
 4. Type `cargo build --release` in the terminal
-5. You'll find `discord-search.exe` (or the executable file for your OS) in the same directory
+5. You'll find the `discord-search` executable in the same directory
 6. *(On macOS and Linux you might have to [make the file executable](https://support.apple.com/en-nz/guide/terminal/apdd100908f-06b3-4e63-8a87-32e71241bab4/2.11/mac/11.0))*

 ## What it does